Staal scores in OT, lifts Hurricanes past Predators 3-2

 They’ll get that chance on the road in Game 6 on Thursday night.

-Necas made a terrific individual effort to get Carolina back in this one.

-He charged up the ice on a one-man push, speeding past Matt Duchene to get behind the net and beat Saros with a wraparound score to tie it at 12:55 of teh third, sending a jolt through the Hurricanes lineup and rowdy home crowd.
+Necas charged up the ice on a one-man push, speeding past Matt Duchene to get behind the net and beat Saros with a wraparound score at 12:55 that sent a jolt through the Hurricanes lineup and rowdy home crowd.

-Necas’ first goal came when he buzzed a puck over Saros’ left shoulder for the first-period score on the power play.
+Necas’ first goal came when he buzzed a puck over Saros’ left shoulder and by his helmet for the first-period score on the power play.

+Trenin scored twice to lead the Predators’ offense, while Saros turned in yet another steady performance in net that continued to befuddle Carolina’s skaters.
+He finished with 34 saves after racking up 110 stops through the two double-overtime wins that knotted the series at 2-2.

+Once again, he repeatedly turned away clean looks by the Hurricanes while his teammates clogged up lanes to block shots or frustrate Carolina’s ability to get traffic in front of Saros above the crease.

 STORM WARNING